Care

 OILS:

 Wood absorbs any oil it comes into contact with.
-This can even be inadvertent; on old gobans you will see darker areas on the lower edge of the board where oil has built up over time simply from picking up the board with bare hands.
+This can even be inadvertent; on old gobans you will see darker areas on the lower edge of the board, this is where oil has built up over time simply from picking up the board with bare hands (see image below).
 Using oil on wood is a permanent decision, so do some research and consider the type of oil you are using.

 There are some oils we don't recommend.
 Many non-drying oils are vegetable-based and will go rancid over time and start to smell bad.
-We don't recommend products that will attract mold to the wood, like Japan Wax because it is a vegetable fat.
+We don't recommend products that will attract mold to the wood.

 Generally, we will divide oils into two categories: drying oils and non-drying oils.